saq1bTM/fragmount-configs/README.md

 # INSTALLATION:

 `broadcast.cfg`
-put in Counter-Strike Global Offensive/csgo/cfg
+put in `Counter-Strike Global Offensive/csgo/cfg`

 `fs26_gotv.cfg`
-put in debian/csgo/cfg of the server directory
+(IN SERVER FILES)put in `tournieupdated/csgo/cfg` or maybe its `tournie/csgo/cfg` no clue what they use on the servers.

 # LOADING